 We will send your information to the multiple listing service within one business day of receiving your agreement and required data.
-Within hours, your home will be exposed to more than 20,000 member agents of the multiple listing service.
+Within hours, your home will be exposed to thousands of member brokers of the multiple listing service.
 Within 24 hours, most local real estate websites (including MLS4owners.com) will have linked to the MLS data.
-National websites such as Realtor.com, Zillow normally display properties within 1 day.
+National websites such as Realtor.com, Zillow normally display properties within hours.

 I HAVE A GREAT PICTURE OF MY HOME.
 CAN I USE IT?

 Yes, you can email photos when you submit your advertising agreement.
 We are required to post at least one photo of the exterior or the view upon activation, and we can add other photos at your convenience.
 Photos must be in .jpg (JPEG) format and should be in normal landscape orientation (because upright "portrait" photos and panoramas tend to get distorted or stretched to fit the space available).